rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 **Warning: The below information is for the plugin versions of Geyser unless otherwise specified**

 ## Built-in Geyser
+* [Apex Hosting](https://apexminecrafthosting.com/) (Full auto installation.
+Go to the `Customizations` tab in the panel and select `Enabled` under the `Geyser Auto Installer` option then restart and connect to your server with your Java IP and port.
+See [Apex's article](https://apexminecrafthosting.com/geysermc/) for more details.)
 * [Aternos](https://aternos.org/) (Select as a plugin in the Aternos plugin list and connect to your server with your Java IP and port.
 See [Aternos's article](https://support.aternos.org/hc/en-us/articles/360051047631) for more details.)
 * [CreeperHost](https://www.creeperhost.net/) (Has a toggle within the control panel to automatically enable Geyser.
 May not be enabled by default, so you may need to toggle it and restart the server.)
 * [exaroton](https://exaroton.com/) (Select as a plugin in the exaroton plugin list and connect to your server with your Java IP and port.
 See [exaroton's article](https://support.exaroton.com/hc/en-us/articles/360019857918-Geyser) for more details.)